sac3g15/CoastSat_noc/README.md

 # CoastSat_nocs

-CoastSat_nocs is an open-source software toolkit written in Python that enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years (and growing) of Landsat 7, 8 and Sentinel-2.
-This is a toolkit which has been developed by Vos et al., 2019 originally named Coastsat found here (https://github.com/kvos/CoastSat).
+CoastSat_nocs is an open-source software toolkit written in Python that enables users to obtain shoreline change statistics and forecasts at any sandy coastline worldwide Landsat 7, 8 and Sentinel-2.
+This is a toolkit is that has been modified from coastsat - an open sourced code by Vos et al., 2019 (https://github.com/kvos/CoastSat) and uses DSAS shoreline analysis plug-in in ArcMap.

 Coastsat_nocs has banched from coastsat to include the following changes:
 * Retrieve median composites of satellite data - I.e. ‘['2000-01-01', '2000-12-31']’ creates a single shoreline from all satellite images in the year 2000.